kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 [Udemy Class Link](https://www.udemy.com/course/aws-data-analytics/)
 [Sundog Course Material](https://sundog-education.com/aws-certified-big-data-course-materials/)

+## AWS Lambda
 ---
-## AWS Lambda
+### *Overview*
 A way to run code snippets in the cloud - serverless, continuous scaling
 - often used to process data as it's moved around

-### Lambda Integration
+### *Integrations*
 **Why not just run a server**
 - server management (patches, monitoring, hardware failures, etc.)
 - servers can be cheap, but scaling gets expensive really fast
 - `you do not pay for processing time you do not use`
 - easier to split up development between front-end and back-end

 `Supported Languages`
-( Node.js, Python, Java, C#, Go, Powershell, ruby )
+( Node.js, Python, Java, C#, Go, Powershell, Ruby )

-**Lambda & redshift**
+#### *Lambda & `Redshift`*
-- `Best practice for loading data into redshift is the COPY command`
+- `Best practice for loading data into Redshift is the COPY command`
 - Lambda can batch up new data and load them with COPY

-**Lambda & Kinesis**
+#### *Lambda & `Kinesis`*
-> You need to realize that if your batch size for streaming data is too large, that could cause your Lambda service to time out.
+> If your batch size for streaming data is too large, that could cause your Lambda service to time out.

 `kinesis stream should be in the same account as your lambda`

-- Lambda code receives an event with a batch of streams records
+Lambda code receives an event with a batch of streams records
 - you specify a batch size when setting up the trigger (up to 10k records)
 - `too large a btach size can cause timeouts!`
 - batches may also be split beyond Lambda's payload limit (6MB)

-- Lambda will retry the batch until it succeeds or the data expires
+Lambda will retry the batch until it succeeds or the data expires
 - this can stall the shard if you do not handle errors properly
 - use more shards to ensure processing is not totally help up by errors
 - Lambda processes shard data synchronously

-### Costs, Promises and Anti-Patterns
+### Costs
-"Pay for what you use"
+Pay for what you use
 - generous free tier (1M requests/month, 400k GB-seconds compute time)
 - $.20 / million requests

-**Other promises**
+### *Promises*
 - High avaiilability
     - no scheduled downtime
     - retries failed code 3 times